dokzai/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 ## 🤖 Automated Testing
 I made basic tests using jest and supertest, to run it use:
 `npm run test`

+## 🎨 Design Decisions
+Put an ER diagram picture here
+Since I attempted the second feature "Ability to create warehouses/locations and assign inventory to specific locations", I made it so that the inventory once created gets automatically assigned and 'stored' into a warehouse with information on it's origin location.
+It's 'current location' (which warehouse it is in) can be 'edited' via a PUT to change the ID of what warehouse it is in.

 ## 📚 Stuff I Learnt
 Since I have never used jest and supertest before I had to learn and watch YouTube videos in order to learn how to use it.
 I also learnt about GeoJSON data and how it can be used to query for locations near or in proximity to a longitude and lattidude!